Skip to main content

 Excess glucagon can raise blood sugar, sometimes leading to diabetes.
 This can cause symptoms such as feeling thirsty and hungry, and having to urinate often.

 The symptom that brings most people with glucagonomas to their doctor is a rash called necrolytic migratory erythema.
-This is a red rash with swelling and blisters that often travels from place to place on the skin.
+This red rash with swelling and blisters often moves from place to place on the skin.

 Insulinomas